justinbangerter/glyphicons-sprite-generator/README.md

     - glyphicons.css         CSS Overrides
     - glyphicons.html        Preview HTML
     - glyphicons.png         Black Icons
-    - glyphicons-white.png   White (or colorized) icons
+    - glyphicons-alt.png   White (or colorized) icons

  5. Open sprites/glyphicons.html in your browser (if you're on a Mac, it will try and do so itself)

-How to use in your Bootstrap project
+How to use in your project
 ------------------------------------
-1. Copy the glyphicons.png and glyphicons-white.png to the project img directory.
+1. Copy the glyphicons.png and glyphicons-alt.png to the project img directory.
-2. Include the glyphicons.css file *after* the bootstrap CSS files or include in your bootstrap.less files after the sprites.less entry.
+2. Include the glyphicons.css file
 3. Edit glyphicons.css, fixing the paths to the image files in the background-image directives.
+4. Example icon <i class="icon address-book"></i>
+5. Example alternate icon <i class="icon alt address-book"></i>
+6. Example alternate-on-hover behavior <a class="hinvert"><i class="icon address-book"></i></a>

 How to change the icon sizes or colors
 --------------------------------------